TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-column"></a>
 ## How to Create Column Tables and Run Queries

-Column tables organize and manage data in columnar form such that modern day CPUs can traverse and run computations like a sum or an average fast (as the values are available in contiguous memory).
+Column tables organize and manage data in a columnar form such that modern day CPUs can traverse and run computations like a sum or an average fast (as the values are available in contiguous memory).

 Refer to the [Row and column tables](programming_guide.md#tables-in-snappydata) documentation for the complete list of attributes for column tables.